QuyDatNguyen/CG2111A---Remote-control-mapping-robot/README.md

      rostopic get info
      If you see "no subscribers", there may actually be some problems relating to VM or MAC that neither me or prof can explain yet :))).
 What I suggest is to follow step 5 of tutorial to set up our PC as Master instead (what im doing actually)
      - However, ensure you at least have installed workspace and Hector_slam on your PC first.
 Follow "3.1 Creating a New Workspace and Building"
   4. Visualize Mapping Data Using Python on PC: This is optional, I have not done this yet
   5. Visualize Mapping Data Using RViz on PC.
+Follow this if you want to set your PC as the master.
 Just follow it.
 You may want to install ros-noectis-hector-slam on your PC as well (just check if you have not installed yet.
 Below is the code for installation) sudo apt-get install ros-noetic-hector-slam Additionally, when running rViz, having the pointing arrow will help a lot in detecting direction.
 Can see how to add this feature in Tutorial 3.
 If there are any problems, may consider to ask me or Prof.